Various pink and red heart shapes and scribbles overlapping on a red background.

 A card which says, "You're a snack becky, wanna cluck?" place in a box of fried chicken

-The famous chicken brand is known around the world for their witty, innovative marketing campaigns, and Valentine’s Day is no exception.
-In the 2021 run up to the big day, they launched a range of chicken-themed products including a chicken-piece pizza with Pizza Hut, scratch and sniff cards with Moonpig.com, and even KFC style crocs for you to gift to your loved ones (or yourself, because #selflove).
+The famous chicken brand is known around the world for their witty, innovative marketing campaigns.
+They certainly delivered in 2021, launching a range of chicken-themed products including a chicken-piece pizza with Pizza Hut, scratch and sniff cards with Moonpig.com, and even KFC-style crocs for you to gift to your loved ones (or yourself, because #selflove).

-As marketeers, we couldn’t talk about KFC without also talking about their project with Bank of Creativity, and their one minute brief campaign back in 2019.
-The BOC challenges their creative community on Twitter to respond with ideas to daily advertising briefs in partnership with brands, rewarding the best entries and encouraging creativity within the industry.
+We couldn’t talk about KFC without also talking about their project with Bank of Creativity and their one-minute brief campaign back in 2019.
+The BOC challenges their creative community on X (formerly Twitter) to respond with ideas to daily advertising briefs in partnership with brands, rewarding the best entries and encouraging creativity within the industry.
 Together with KFC, they ran a competition for followers to create posters or cards capturing their ‘love of chicken’.

 The results speak for themselves.
-With over 207 entries that were retweeted to 18,700 each time, they had the potential to reach over 3.87 million people, and that’s without counting the retweets from their followers and beyond.
-You can keep up to date with their latest briefs on their Twitter page, we absolutely love seeing what people come up with, almost as much as we love a boneless banquet!
+With over 207 entries that were retweeted to 18,700 each time, they had the potential to reach over 3.87 million people — and that’s without counting the retweets from their followers and beyond.
+You can keep up to date with their latest briefs on their X profile page, we absolutely love seeing what people come up with, almost as much as we love a boneless banquet!

 A post card which says Roses are red, I have wings like cupid, to cheat on me with Ronald, you'd have to be stupid.